Friday, December 17, 2010

 Here's the definition of anarchism at dictionary.com:

-1. a doctrine urging the abolition of government or governmental restraint as the indispensable condition for full social and political liberty.
+1. a doctrine urging the abolition of government or governmental restraint as the indispensable condition for full social and political liberty.2. the methods or practices of anarchists, as the use of violence to undermine government.3. anarchy.

 Oh yeah, and anarchy, that means chaos, right?
 No...
 Let's look at the roots. an-arch-y. an is a negation. arch is in monarch, which means one ruler.
 So anarchy is no ruler.
 Hmm, that does not equal chaos in my mind...